-New insurance categories for total loss vehicles will be introduced from October 1, 2017 to help keep dangerous crash-damaged vehicles off the road.
+New insurance categories for total loss vehicles were introduced from October 1, 2017 to help keep dangerous crash-damaged vehicles off the road.

-The new set of codes will replace the current A, B, C and D write-off categories with new classes to reflect the increasingly complex repairs of new cars, according to the Association of British Insurers (ABI), which coordinates the codes.
+The new set of codes replaced the previous A, B, C and D write-off categories with new classes to reflect the increasingly complex repairs of new cars, according to the Association of British Insurers (ABI), which coordinates the codes.

-The previous A, B, C, D classes will be replaced by the following:
+The previous A, B, C, D classes have been replaced by the following:

 - A: Scrap